antonionunes12/LM_mwe/README.md

 The examples provided are the following:
 * **L2_Halo_QPO** : Showcase of the algorithm to determine a quasi-periodic counterpart to an L2 Halo orbit in the CR3BP over 10 revolutions.
 Only the base Levenberg-Marquardt is employed. *This is the ideal starting example which should be followed first*.
 * **L2_L1_Transfer** : Showcase of the algorithm to determine a transfer trajectory from an L2 Halo orbit to an L1 Lyapunov orbit from the CR3BP.
-The full Levenberg-Marquardt algorithm, with the possibility for adaptive weighting is employed. *This is a more advanced example that requires the user to be acquainted with the first example*.
+The full Levenberg-Marquardt algorithm, with the possibility for adaptive weighting is employed. *This is a more advanced example that requires the user to be acquainted with the first example*. **It is not recommended to run this example in-cloud**.